GustavePate/mergetrelloboards/README.md

 Trellomerge
 ===========

-Trellomerge allows you to merge a master in a slave board.
+Trellomerge allows you to merge a _master_ to a _slave_ board.

-Theses requirements will be applied in order to synchronize trello boards:
+These steps will be applied in order to synchronize Trello boards:

 * Lists from the master board will be created in the slave board
 * Cards from the master board will be created in the slave board